Limited edition silk twill kimono.

 Width, armpit to armpit (back): 60cm approx

-Please note that due to the nature of silk and with the silk being printed in small batches colours can vary slightly, although we try our best to ensure continuity.
+Please note that due to the nature of silk and being printed in small batches that colours can vary slightly, although we try our best to ensure continuity.
 Due to this and computer/ phone screen settings the colours can look a little different to above.

 top of page